crushingCodes/APP-Screenshots-Batch-Generate/readme.md

 Upload one picture or more pictures and you can output default screenshot sizes for ios and android phone and tablet.

 ### Trademarks
 All the following trademarks are the properties of their respective owners as listed below.
-Should any trademark attribution be missing, mistaken or erroneous, please contact me at absorblanguages@gmail.com as soon as possible to rectify.
+Should any trademark attribution be missing, mistaken or incorrect, please contact me at absorblanguages@gmail.com as soon as possible to fix it.

 * Android is a trademark of Google LLC.
 * IOS is a trademark or registered trademark of Cisco in the U.S. and other countries and is used under license.